DJ Khaled

-He released his tenth studio album, Grateful, in 2017, which contained the singles "I'm the One" and "Wild Thoughts", which charted at number one and number two on the Billboard Hot 100, respectively.
-The album debuted at number one on the Billboard 200, and was also certified platinum.
-His eleventh album, Father of Asahd, was released in 2019; it peaked at number two, and the song "Higher" won Best Rap/Sung Performance at the 62nd Annual Grammy Awards, Khaled's first Grammy award win.
-His eponymous twelfth album was released in 2021.
+His tenth album, Grateful (2017), became his second consecutive number-one album and was preceded by the singles "I'm the One" (featuring Justin Bieber, Quavo, Chance the Rapper and Lil Wayne) and "Wild Thoughts" (featuring Rihanna and Bryson Tiller), which peaked at numbers one and two on the Billboard Hot 100, respectively.
+His eleventh album, Father of Asahd (2019), contained the song "Higher" (featuring Nipsey Hussle and John Legend), which won Best Rap/Sung Performance at the 62nd Annual Grammy Awards—Khaled's first Grammy Award win.
+His eponymous twelfth album (2021) and thirteenth album, God Did (2022), both debuted atop the Billboard 200.
+The latter's title track (featuring Rick Ross, Lil Wayne, Jay-Z, John Legend and Fridayy) earned three nominations at the 65th Annual Grammy Awards: Song of the Year, Best Rap Song and Best Rap Performance.
+Khaled is scheduled to release his fourteenth studio album, Aalam of God, in 2025.

 Outside of music, Khaled has gained success as a writer, with his book The Keys featuring on the New York Times Best Seller list.
-He has also featured as an actor, appearing in Spies in Disguise (2019) and Bad Boys for Life (2020).
+He has also performed as an actor for the films Bad Boys for Life (2020) and its sequel Bad Boys: Ride or Die (2024), and had a voice role in the animated film Spies in Disguise (2019).
+His record label, We the Best Music Group has distributed his releases since its formation in 2008, though Khaled signed other artists to the imprint including Ace Hood, Kent Jones, Mavado, Flipp Dinero, and Vado, among others.

 Early life

-Khaled was born on November 26, 1975, in New Orleans, Louisiana, to Palestinian parents who immigrated to the United States.
+Khaled Mohammed Khaled was born on November 26, 1975, in New Orleans, Louisiana, to Palestinian parents who immigrated to the United States; his father was from Al-Mazra'a ash-Sharqiya, and his mother from Ramallah.
 His brother Alec Ledd (Alaa Khaled) is an actor.

-His musician parents played Arabic music, and Khaled started developing an interest in rap and soul music at a young age, and his parents supported his interest.
-He worked in a local Merry-Go-Round record store which helped to lay foundations for his music career.
+His musician parents played Arabic music; Khaled started developing an interest in rap and soul music at a young age, and his parents supported his interest.
+He worked in a local Merry-Go-Round record store.